-Let it be out of conviction,
+Let it be out of conviction, not simply another option.

 People must make decisions on a daily basis.
 We would be surprised how many “situations” we solve in an automaton way and without realizing it.
 Most likely because they are just “little problems” from day to day.
 So we often make decisions by instinct.
 Perhaps because we repeat the response of a previous similar situation, or because we unconsciously replicate paradigms from the past, or because we simply do what others do, or perhaps because an inexplicable preference comes to us.